The standard cohomology of regular Courant algebroids: The minimal model and the standard cohomology

 \end{cor} \begin{cor} The standard cohomology in degree $2$, consisting of outer derivations of the algebra $C^\infty(\E)$, is given by

 \end{cor} Recall that the space of isomorphism classes of infinitesimal deformations of any regular Courant algebroid $E$ is isomorphic to $H^3_{\operatorname{st}}(E)$ (cf.~\cites{Roytenberg2001, KW}).
-Thus, we conclude the following fact. \begin{cor} The space consisting of isomorphism classes of infinitesimal deformations of any regular Courant algebroid $E$ with characteristic distribution $F$ and ample Lie algebroid $A_E$ is given by
+Thus, we conclude the following fact. \begin{cor} The space $H^3_{\operatorname{st}}(E)$ of isomorphism classes of infinitesimal deformations of any regular Courant algebroid $E$ with characteristic distribution $F$ and ample Lie algebroid $A_E$ decomposes as the direct sum

 \end{cor} More precisely, any two elements

 give rise to a first order deformation of the generating Hamiltonian function $\Theta$

 since $\{\Theta_t, \Theta_t\} = 0 \; (\!\!\!\mod t^2)$.
 By Equations~\eqref{Eq:derived bracket 1} and~\eqref{Eq:derived bracket 2}, the associated infinitesimal deformed anchor and Dorfman bracket are represented by